elliottslaughter/integrity-checker/README.md

       * Multiple files with names that differ only in capitalization (might indicate trouble with a case-sensitive file system)
       * Differs in permissions (might indicate trouble with file system that doesn't track permissions)
   * Unit/integration tests
+      * Test top-level command workflows
+      * Test that database checksums work (i.e. modification to database or checksum results in error)